jcbendernh/f1databricks/README.md

 # f1databricks
-This is an F1 data set to use to chat with your data in a Databricks Genie Space.
+This repository contains notebooks on how to transform the [kaggle - Formula 1 Race Data](https://www.kaggle.com/datasets/jtrotman/formula-1-race-data/data) data through the medallion architecture to chat with your data in a Databricks Genie Space.